kkots/ggxrd_hitbox_overlay_2211/README.md

 70) In Combo Recipe, when showing microwalks or microdashes is disabled but showing idle time is enabled, microwalks and/or microdashes will be converted to idle time and all idle time there will be fused together and displayed as one entry of #) (Idle Xf).
 71) Added options in General Settings to prevent RISC from resetting in Training Mode when that player is not entirely idle, like for example when performing a Burst, and to prevent Burst Gauge and Tension Gauge from resetting (this is all Training Mode) when one of the players is not entirely idle (here the example would be Faint/Dizziness animation), and to prevent Training Mode's Counter Hit - Forced/Random/Forced Mortal Counter setting from taking effect on opponents that are either in Burst or Faint/Dizziness animation.
 72) Added fields to enter starting burst gauge values for P1 and P2 in General Settings.
+73) Added an option to make Combo Recipe clear itself on Position Reset.
+This option is ON by default.
+It can be found in Combo Recipe's cogwheel.